Topic

 New York City Department of Transportation (DOT)

-The DOT develops and implements policies to reduce noise from traffic, street construction, and other transportation-related activities.
-It maintains and repairs city streets and infrastructure to minimize noise generation.
-It also conducts studies on noise pollution and its impact on communities.
+DOT develops and implements policies to reduce noise from traffic, street construction, and other transportation-related activities.
+It maintains and repairs city streets and infrastructure to minimize noise and conducts studies on transportation-related noise pollution.
 Mayor’s Management Report

 The National Institute for Occupational Safety and Health (NIOSH)